andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "Who's ready for some waiting sausages?"

-I have to say I've never been more ready for anything in my entire life.
+Funny you should ask, because I've never been more ready for anything in my entire life.

 A subtlety of the query that I did not immediately realize was "who's ready for ***some*** waiting sausages?" is an entirely different question than "who's ready for ***a*** waiting sausage?"
-Because just as I finish my first *p&oslash;lse; med lompe* another magically appears in my mitts.
+Because just as I finish my first *p&oslash;lse; med lompe* another magically appears in my waiting paws.
 Hell I might move to Norway just to wait around.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/saetre_rooftop_night.jpeg" alt="Rooftop">